PrithviKamath/Caret/README.md

 # Introduction to Machine Learning with R and Caret

 The caret package developed by Max Kuhn is short for Classification and Regression Training.
 It contains a set of functions that streamline the process of creating predictive models.
-It contains a set of packages to perform the following functions:
+It contains a set of packages to perform the following functions: <br />
-•	data splitting
+•	data splitting <br />
 •	pre-processing
 •	feature selection
 •	model tuning using resampling